pulumi/registry/themes/default/content/registry/packages/yandex/installation-configuration.md

 * .NET: [`Pulumi.Yandex`](https://www.nuget.org/packages/Pulumi.Yandex)

 ## Configuring The Provider

+Pulumi relies on the Yandex Cloud SDK to authenticate requests from your computer to Yandex Cloud.
+Your credentials are never sent to pulumi.com.
+The Pulumi Yandex Cloud Provider needs to be configured with Yandex Cloud credentials before it can be used to create resources.

 Once the credetials are obtained, there are two ways to communicate your configuration to Pulumi: